About John Pilger

 His numerous documentaries on Australia, notably The Secret Country (1983), the bicentary trilogy The Last Dream (1988), Welcome to Australia (1999) and Utopia (2013) all celebrated and revealed much of his own country’s ‘forgotten past’, especially its indigenous past and present.

-He has won an American TV Academy Award, an Emmy, and a British Academy Award, a BAFTA for his documentaries, which have also won numerous US and European awards, such as as the Royal Television Society's Best Documentary.
+He won an American TV Academy Award, an Emmy, and a British Academy Award, a BAFTA for his documentaries, which also won numerous US and European awards, such as as the Royal Television Society’s Best Documentary.
 The British Film Institute includes his 1979 film, Year Zero: the Silent Death of Cambodia among the ten most important documentaries of the twentieth century.

-His articles appear worldwide.
-In 2001, he curated a major exhibition at the London Barbican, Reporting the World: John Pilger's Eyewitness Photographers, a tribute to the great black-and-white photographers he has worked alongside.
-In 2003, he was awarded the prestigious Sophie Prize for '30 years of exposing injustice and promoting human rights.'
-In 2009, he was awarded Australia's human rights prize, the Sydney Peace Prize.
-He has received honorary doctorates from universities in the UK and abroad.
+His articles appeared worldwide.
+In 2001, he curated a major exhibition at the London Barbican, Reporting the World: John Pilger’s Eyewitness Photographers, a tribute to the great black-and-white photographers he worked alongside.
+In 2003, he was awarded the prestigious Sophie Prize for ’30 years of exposing injustice and promoting human rights.’
+In 2009, he was awarded Australia’s human rights prize, the Sydney Peace Prize.
+He received honorary doctorates from universities in the UK and abroad.
 In 2017, the British Library announced a John Pilger Archive of all his written and filmed work.

 Family

-Son Sam, born 1973, and daughter Zoe, born 1984
+His partner Jane, son Sam, born 1973, and daughter Zoe, born 1984

 Recreations